 Birmingham Hippodrome, Patrick Studio, Hurst St, Birmingham B5 4TB

-Opening Verve 2020 is a Spoken Word Night to remember – a night of nights – a Spoken Word SUPER night.
+Opening Verve 2020 was a Spoken Word Night to remember – a night of nights – a Spoken Word SUPER night.

 Four of the best nights around the country were each asked to bring a poet of their choosing.
-Word Wise from Derby, hosted by Jamie Thrasivolou, will bring Matthew Clegg.
-Verbose from Manchester, repped by Zoe Turner, are featuring Reshma Ruia.
-Milk from Bristol with host Maleika Kegode are bringing Birdspeed.
-Edinburgh’s Loud Poets and their host Kevin McLean will present Katie Ailes.
-The night is hosted by Verve’s Sean Colletti.
-You don’t want to miss this lively opener to the festival.
+Word Wise from Derby, hosted by Jamie Thrasivolou, brought Matthew Clegg.
+Verbose from Manchester, repped by Zoe Turner, featured Reshma Ruia.
+Milk from Bristol with host Maleika Kegode brought Birdspeed.
+Edinburgh’s Loud Poets and their host Kevin McLean presented Katie Ailes.
+The night was hosted by Verve’s Sean Colletti.

 The Book Launch for A Dinner Party in the Home Counties